-Fraser John Lindsay is a talented session guitarist born and based in Glasgow, Scotland.
+Fraser is a highly experienced session guitarist, composer and performer based in Glasgow, Scotland.
 Fraser has been performing and recording for over 20 years and is proficient in playing many styles of music to a high standard;

 Fraser’s guitar style stems from a diverse range of influences ranging from ROCK, CLASSICAL and JAZZ to PUNK, POP and COUNTRY, thus enabling him to add creative, exciting and innovative musical ideas to any live show or recording project.